|

 This course will be taught at a level appropriate for post-graduate training of doctoral-level psychologists.
 The course will be limited to 50 clinicians.
 You can register at the door or in advance by contacting the Institute For Meditation & Psychotherapy.

-Fee: The fee is $35 per evening session, or $200 for the full program.
-Sorry, fees for missed sessions will not be refunded.
-Fee for non-CE participants is $10 per evening session, or $60 for the full program.
+Fee: CE participants $35 per film/$200 for the series.
+Sorry, fees for missed film evenings will not be refunded.
+Non-CE participants is $10 per film/$60 for the series

 Location: Films are screened at the Arlington Center, 369 Massachusetts Avenue, Arlington, MA 02474.
-The Arlington Center is conveniently located a short 5 min. walk east from Arlington Center, on the Mass Ave bus line.
+The Arlington Center is conveniently located a short 5 min. walk east from Arlington Center, on the Mass Ave bus line ~ directions